Kairos gives hope ... and hope is everything

 Excellence – We strive for professionalism and integrity in all our work.

-Empowering others – We equip and support our guests, volunteers, supporters and staff to discover meaning and purpose in thier lives.
+Empowering others – We equip and support our guests, volunteers, supporters and staff to discover meaning and purpose in their lives.

 Restless for justice – We shine a light on injustice, especially where people seeking sanctuary are treated unfairly, and we fight for change.